fbngrm/alien-invasion/README.md

 isolated cities with no links are ignored by the invaders.
 Cities with inbound connections only, may get invaded or destroyed.
 In any case they can, by format definition, only be present in the output as links from other cities.
-Aliens can get trapped in a city with inbound links only.
+Aliens can get trapped only in a city with inbound only links.

 We assume that the program is executed with no more than `maxInvaders (default=2)` aliens of the number of cities in the map.
-The program programs supports any `maxInvader` value > 0.
+The program supports any `maxInvader` value > 0.

 ### Requirements